 For an example, if you choose a G-60 Steel with a thin 29 gauge, you can anticipate the ROI being low due to peeling and corrosion.
 Now can you imagine what would happen if you stepped up to Galvalume?
 You can probably expect your entire stay at your house to be covered if you take care of your roofing.

-Due to the galvanizing process, corrugated metal roofing is built to last for an unlimited amount of time.
+Higher-end corrugated metal roofs finished with Kynar 500 paint finish are built to last for 25 to 30 years, or longer with proper maintenance.
 Now just say that to yourself nice and slowly.

-Unlimited Amount of Time.
-Do you even know what this means?
-Your ROI on this style is phenomenal!
-Now, this style of roofing is extremely beneficial for those in the commercial industry, barns or even on a smaller scale such as a shed or a garage.
+The ROI on this style can be very good, given a significantly lower upfront cost compared to standing seam.
+Now, this style of roofing is extremely beneficial for those in the commercial industry, barns, or even on a smaller scale such as a shed or a garage.

-With this in mind, to install such a style of roofing, according to MetalRoofing.Systems, for a decent sized commercial facility or even large home can cost about $10,000 or higher.
+With this in mind, to install such a style of roofing, according to RoofingCalc.com, for a decent sized commercial facility or even large home can cost about $15,000 to $25,000.
+Compare this to roughly $30,000 to $50,000 for standing seam.

-In regards to material pricing, you’re potentially looking at putting out a Benjamin (if you are unfamiliar with this term by now, that means $100).
+In regards to material pricing, you’re potentially looking at putting out a Benjamin or two (if you are unfamiliar with this term by now, that means $150 to $250) per square.

-The reality is, if you are interested in the corrugated metal market, I would totally check your options.
+The reality is, if you are interested in the corrugated metal as a roofing system, consider going with a minimum 26-gauge steel (for metal thickness) finished with Kynar 500 paint.
 The pricing will vary depending on where you live and the company you buy from.

 Wow, we just learned a lot of awesome information, did you learn some new things and have some fun?
 I mean, I know I did!
 What’s fascinating to think about is the concept of your home being your main investment.